Neighbors helping neighbors--what a great feeling!

 We're reminded whenever we talk with the people who make our work possible.
 They include the 489 individuals whose investment dollars we loan to create and maintain this affordable housing throughout our state.
 Last year we had another 450 donors, whose gifts provide the education and technical assistance that help ROCs and other borrowers succeed.

 But who are these neighbors whose lives we have changed for the better?

 'I would be homeless!'

-When I stopped by my pharmacy recently, a new pharmacist behind the counter noticed the Community Loan Fund logo on my fleece vest.
+When we stopped by my pharmacy recently, a new pharmacist behind the counter noticed the Community Loan Fund logo on my fleece vest.

 “You work for the Community Loan Fund?” she asked excitedly.
-When I responded yes, she replied, “Without you, I would be homeless!”
+When we responded yes, she replied, “Without you, I would be homeless!”

 “My landlord decided to sell the house that I was renting.
 I spent months looking for another rental but could not find anything that I could afford,” she explained.
 “Then a friend told me about the Community Loan Fund’s Welcome Home Loan program.
 Working with them, I was able to buy my own home for less than it cost me to rent!”

 More recently, again wearing our vests, we stopped by my local gas station.
 The woman behind the counter asked, “You work for the Community Loan Fund?”

 She told me her story: “My growing family has been renting for years and we really wanted to buy a home.
 We found one in a resident-owned manufactured-home community just down the road and you are providing the financing.
 Without the Community Loan Fund, we would be renting forever!”

 Being a part of helping my neighbors—that’s a great feeling.